Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Automated procedure for constructing decoding graphs

-In fact, there is no need to simulate every round of the QEC cycle, since the noisy QEC circuits simply repeat $d$ times in addition to a perfect QEC round.
+In fact, there is no need to simulate every round of the QEC cycle, since the effect of a single error is limited to two the difference between two layers.
 For each position and type of error, we only simulate the circuit in two QEC rounds, where the error is only added in the first round and the circuit in the second round is perfect.
 We record the vertex sets corresponding to the syndrome changes in each simulation.

-In the automatic procedure, we connect the syndrome changes in pairs to form edges by the following rule.
-First, we connect the vertices that project into the same position, if they exist.
+In the automated procedure, we connect the syndrome changes in pairs to form edges by the following rule.
+First, we connect the vertices that are projected into the same position, if they exist.
 Then we connect the remaining vertices with the same color, if they exist.
-Using the well-designed CNOT schedules in Fig.~\ref{fig6}, there are at most two vertices unmatched in one decoding graph after this step.
+Using the CNOT schedules in Fig.~\ref{fig6}, there are at most two vertices remaining unmatched in each decoding graph after this step.
 If there are two vertices left, we connect them and if there is only one vertex left, we check the syndrome of the error and connect the vertex with the proper boundary vertex.